 Linking zone 1+2 allows the volume control to operate zones 1+2 as a combined pair.
 The zone set up for zone 1 and 2 can be configured separately when in this mode.

-- Select 'Volume Limit' to set the desired output volume for each individual zone. - Rotate the Rotary Encoder control clockwise to increase volume; turn counterclockwise to decrease volume.
+- Select 'Volume Limit' to set the desired output volume for each individual zone. - Rotate rotary knob clockwise to increase volume; turn counterclockwise to decrease volume.